NFL players did not stand for the national anthem until the Defense Dept. started paying the league to stage patriotic displays in 2009.

 Contrary to the public statements made by DOD and the NFL, the majority of the contracts — 72 of the 122 contracts we analyzed — clearly show that DOD paid for patriotic tributes at professional football, baseball, basketball, hockey, and soccer games.
 These paid tributes included on-field color guard, enlistment and reenlistment ceremonies, performances of the national anthem, full-field flag details, ceremonial first pitches͕ and puck drops.
 The National Guard paid teams for the “opportunity” to sponsor military appreciation nights and to recognize its birthday.
 It paid the Buffalo Bills to sponsor its Salute to the Service game.
 DOD even paid teams for the “opportunity” to perform surprise welcome home promotions for troops returning from deployments and to recognize wounded warriors.
 While well intentioned, we wonder just how many of these displays included a disclaimer that these events were in fact sponsored by the DOD at taxpayer expense.
 Even with that disclosure, it is hard to understand how a team accepting taxpayer funds to sponsor a military appreciation game, or to recognize wounded warriors or returning troops, can be construed as anything other than paid patriotism.

-However, this report did not cover the year 2009, so it is unclear whether NFL teams’ appearing on the field for the playing of the national anthem began in conjunction with the “paid patriotism” policy.
-We have contacted both Sen. Flake and the NFL regarding this issue.
+However, this report did not cover the year 2009, so it is unclear whether NFL teams’ appearing on the field for the playing of the national anthem truly began in conjunction with the “paid patriotism” policy.
+In a September 2017 piece about the anthem controversy, CNN noted that:

-The league announced in May 2016 that they would refund $723,724 to taxpayers that they said “may have been mistakenly applied to appreciation activities rather than recruitment efforts” during the years in question.
+The league announced in May 2016 that they would refund $723,724 to taxpayers which they said “may have been mistakenly applied to appreciation activities rather than recruitment efforts” during the years in question.